mqtthiqs/at-doc/docs/index.md

 ## The beginning of a beautiful friendship

 _Atelier_ is built to grow.
 As we develop new features it will evolve over time, including new modules, processors and modulators, and new core features.
 Your purchase of _Atelier_ `v1.x` is a lifetime purchase: no subscription, no recurring fees.
-It includes all features that will be introduced in point-updates, i.e. about 1.5—2 years worth of upgrades.
+It includes all features that will be introduced in point-updates, (about 1.5—2 years worth of upgrades).
 When `v2.0` is released, we will propose discounted upgrade paths for existing `v1.x` user.